George-R-Heath/NanoLocz/README.md

 Currently at pre-release stage so expect some errors and bugs

-21.07.2023 - NanoLocz v1.02 has increased compatibility to MATLAB 2020a onwards.
-Issues with using pre MATLAB 2023a when running the app in MATLAB.\
+* 21.07.2023 - NanoLocz v1.02 has increased compatibility to MATLAB 2020a onwards.
+Issues with using pre MATLAB 2023a when running the app in MATLAB
-25.07.2023 - Update to Windows Desktop version to fix error message: 'Undefined function 'thresholder' for input...'
+* 25.07.2023 - Update to Windows Desktop version to fix error message: 'Undefined function 'thresholder' for input...'
 ## About NanoLocz
 *NanoLocz* is a free interactive AFM image viewer and analysis platform.
 It's designed for browsing and analysing height data from AFM and HS-AFM imaging with the aim of increasing throughput.